alphabetically (on a 5 point system).........

 RESERVATIONS BY PHONE

 If any restaurant looks, acts and feels like a throwback to some earlier day in Provincetown, Front Street is that place.
-This below street-level restaurant is a bit like a cave and not unlike that of some smoky New York Village hideaway.
-And if there is a brief list of places that may not be quite as wonderful as some others but one that you return to time and again for so many other reasons, Front Street would no doubt make that list.
+This cave-like restaurant is not unlike that of some smoky New York Village hideaway.
+And if it's not the top of the town, you will find yourself returning time and again for many good reasons.

 The menu is exhausting.
 If you include the evening's specials, of which there are many, we are probably looking at over 30 entrees to choose from on any given night.
 Appetizers the same.
 And no doubt when they hand you what looks to be a relatively brief list of desserts it will be complemented by a lengthy list of special desserts verbally communicated to your table by the wonderful staff here.

 This is and has always been a very active and busy restaurant.
 Wait staff moves around what appears to be a giant maze of tables.
-But it's the wait staff that is primarily giving this place some magic.
+And it's this band of perfectly experienced wait staff that gives this place some magic.
 No matter how hurried or frantic they may seem, when it's your turn, they will be with you 100% and make you feel like you are the only person they need to attend to.
 That's their little magic.

 Front Street has mostly an Italian style menu supplemented with a bunch of Continental dishes.
 Shrimp parmesan on one occasion was deliciously crunchy with just the right amount of sauce and cheese.
-In fact, a bit more cheese would have made it nice and gooey in all the right ways.
-Swordfish was perfectly tasty with a nice accompaniment of veggies but all a bit boring, A special pasta with lobster scampi was fantastic and just the right size.
-Caesar salad was dressed perfectly with just the right amount of crunch, escarole and beans was fresh and light but could use a punch more flavor, pappardelle with a Sunday sauce of meatball and sausage resembled that of any good homemade kitchen.
+In fact, a bit more cheese would have made it nice and gooey in all the right ways. , A special pasta with lobster scampi was fantastic and just the right size.
+Caesar salad was dressed perfectly with just the right amount of crunch, a grilled artichoke with a nice dipping sauce was as oily and messy as it should be, escarole and beans was fresh and light but could use a punch more flavor, pappardelle with a Sunday sauce of meatball and sausage resembled that of any good homemade kitchen.
+Eggplant and chicken parm combo was a bit too cheesy and maybe a bit too salty.
+Swordfish was perfectly tasty with a nice accompaniment of veggies but all a bit boring.

 This is not your Italian grandmother's kitchen.
 Portions are just right but not overblown.
 You will absolutely leave here satisfied and still able to walk through town when you're done.